-(Part 25 of 27 in ~ Study inspired by Pakour & Art du Déplacement by V. Thibault)
+(Part 25 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)

 I once visited the Hoover Dam in Nevada.

 South of the dam, U.S. Highway 93 soars across the gorge 900 feet (270m) above the Colorado river.
 The view of the dam, from the pedestrian walkway on that bridge, is one previously seen only by helicopter.
 It is simply amazing.

 There is a chest-high railing along that pedestrian walkway, and there is nothing above the railing.

 The bridge is a “simple” arch span — all of the bridge structure is under the bridge deck — so there I was, standing on a sidewalk.